philborlin/craftmanship/README.md

    sbt compile
 ```

+Feel free to customize this project ahead of the meeting (such as adding libraries, adding compiler plugins, switching to a Build.scala, etc)
+just make sure you run sbt compile so all of your dependencies are local on your machine.

 This will prepare you for the meeting.

 The meeting will have a short presentation (15 mins) which will go over a quick introduction to software craftmanship.
 I'll introduce you